ajaygunalan/robotic_arm/README.md

 * Write controllers to simulate in gazebo
 * Interface Gazebo and MoveIt, so that Motion in MoveIt is reflected in Gazebo
+* Study more about the architecture of Gazebo & MoveIt Interface and also on concepts such as ROS control, ROS Parameter Server and Joint Trajectory Control